Fannie Porter

-Fannie Porter (born February 1873) was a well-known madam in 19th-century Texas in the United States.
+Fannie Porter (February 1873 — 1940) was a well-known madam in 19th-century Texas in the United States.
 She is best known for her famous San Antonio brothel and her association with several famous outlaws of the day.

 Career as a madam

 Porter was born in England and traveled to the United States around the age of one with her family.
 By age 15, she was working as a prostitute in San Antonio, Texas.
-By the age of 20, she had started her own brothel.
-She became extremely popular for having a cordial and sincere attitude, choosing only the most attractive young women as her "girls", requiring that her "girls" practice good hygiene, and for maintaining an immaculate personal appearance.
-Her brothel was located at the corner of Durango and San Saba streets, better known as the Sporting District.
+By the age of 20, she had started her own brothel at the corner of Durango and San Saba streets, better known as the Sporting District.

-By 1895, her brothel in San Antonio was one of the more popular in the Old West.
-It had become known as a frequent stop-off for outlaws.
-Butch Cassidy, the Sundance Kid, Kid Curry, and other members of the Wild Bunch gang frequented her business.
-Della Moore, one of her "girls", became the girlfriend of Kid Curry, remaining with him until her arrest for passing money from one of his robberies (she was arrested but acquitted, eventually returning to work for Porter once again).
-In 1899, Porter's lease was canceled by the owner of the building, Luther Bounds, who was expanding his gambling and saloon business.
-Porter then devised what is believed to be the first "call service", in Texas for prostitutes by managing a network of runners and delivery boys to carry requests and telegrams for girls back and forth from local saloons, telegraph offices and casinos to her rented room at a boarding house, from where she would assign girls based on her knowledge of the client.
+By 1895, Porter's brothel was one of the more popular in the Old West.
+Her business drew notorious outlaws of the day as well as with lawmen.
+She was well respected for her discretion with clients, always refusing to turn in a wanted outlaw to the authorities.